iroco-co/mailstorm/README.md

 For IMAP it's using [async_imap](https://github.com/async-email/async-imap).

-It is intented to test your mail servers and your mail settings.
+It is intended to bench your mail servers and your mail server settings.

-# How it works?
+# How does it work?

 ![architecture schema](doc/mailtempest.drawio.png)